alphagov/forms/diagrams/sequence-diagrams/creating-and-publishing-a-form.md

-  manager -->> api: marks form as published api -->> manager: returns published form URL manager -->> user: displays page with published url
+  manager -->> api: marks form as published api -->> manager: returns published form URL manager -->> user: displays page with published url user -->> govuk: creates detailed guidance page on GOV.UK note over user,govuk: This step is done on the GOV.UK publishing platform, but is noted here for completeness
 ```